KaruroChori/freezerplate/README.md

 ## What's that?

-Everyone loves templates: they let us reuse the same boilerplate code over and over, for each and every project we start to never be finished.
+Everyone loves templates: they let us reuse the same boilerplate code over and over, for each and every project we start, never to be finished.
-Just think how frustrating it would be to bake cookies and having to manually shape each one of them.
-No one deserves such life!

-However, in most scenarios, a naive copy & paste of files is not the best approach.
+However, in most scenarios, the naive copy & paste of files is not enough.
-We might need to place our project name in several spots, or pre-generate multiple subfolders with the same pattern based on information which is application specific, only know when initializing a new project.
+We might need to place our project name in several spots, or pre-generate multiple subfolders with the same structure, based on information which must derive from some sort of parametrization.
-Lacking a way to properly express this parametrization can be frustrating and time-consuming.
+Not having a natural way to express that can be frustrating and time-consuming.
-Fret not! `freezerplate` is the unlikely solution to a problem no one knew they had!

-`freezerplate` allows you to automatically generate the C++ code of a program which can fully build your boilerplate just passing the destination folder and the environment file with the specific parametrization.
+`freezerplate` allows you build parametric templates.
+Based on the specifications of your template, it will automatically generate the C++ code of a program which can fully build your boilerplate when run.
-To generate the initial C++ code, a folder containing (recursively) all the boilerplate files is needed, but those will be embedded in the source itself, so the actual distribution of the template initializer is just as simple as a single executable.
+Any resource needed is going to be embedded directly in the source, and then in the final executable.
+This allows to have extremely portable parametric template generators.

 ### Can I eat it?